 It may turn out that some stories need a headline to frame and explain what the viewer is about to see, while there are other times when your video really wins with something else.

-Checklist – 3 questions to ask yourself:
+Checklist – 3 questions to ask yourself when thinking about a headline:

 - Do I need a headline to make the viewer understand what the video is about?